north bay trumpet

 instructions

-Valve Oiling
+Piston Oiling

 (every week)

-- Take the valve out carefully without
+- Take the pistons out carefully without

-forcing it (avoid scratching the surface).
+forcing them (avoid scratching the surfaces).

-- Unscrew and remove bottom valve cap.
+- Unscrew and remove bottom valve caps.

 - Hold the horn over a cloth and squirt

-to remove any visible grime.
+to remove any visible grime (allowing it to drain down

 - Gently shake any excess oil off the

-valve and reinsert it into its casing.
+piston and reinsert it into its casing.

 casing, do not rotate it since this can cause excessive